SciSpectator/BioGenVariate/README.md

 # GeoExplorer

 🔬 Core Features

-    Intelligent Sample Extraction: Utilizes the entire GEOmetadb.sqlite database, loaded into memory for rapid querying.
-Samples are filtered not just by platform but through a powerful two-stage process:
+Intelligent Sample Extraction: Utilizes the entire GEOmetadb.sqlite database, loaded into memory for rapid querying, and applies a two-stage semantic and lexical filtering process to find the most relevant samples.

-        Lexical Screen: A fast, broad search using user-defined tokens and their WordNet synonyms.

-        Semantic Screen: A precise filter using SciBERT embeddings to find samples semantically similar to the user's query context.

-    Bio-Aware Token Analysis: Leverages a fine-tuned PubMedBERT model (AttentionSeeker class) and a curated biomedical keyword corpus to:

-        Identify statistically enriched keywords in sample metadata using Z-tests.
+Bio-Aware Token Analysis: Leverages a fine-tuned PubMedBERT model to identify statistically enriched and biologically relevant keywords from sample metadata.

-        Filter enriched keywords for biomedical relevance based on semantic similarity, eliminating noise.

-    Ontology-Driven Clustering: Maps bio-relevant keywords to canonical terms from the DOID (Human Disease Ontology) and Uberon (multi-species anatomy ontology).
-This allows for the clustering and visualization of tokens into meaningful biological categories (e.g., diseases, tissues).
+Ontology-Driven Clustering: Maps relevant keywords to the DOID (Human Disease Ontology) and Uberon (multi-species anatomy ontology) to cluster findings into meaningful biological categories.

-    Flexible Case-Control Labeling:

-        Automatic Mode: Classifies samples using BioBERT embeddings to measure similarity against user-defined "case" and "control" concepts.

-        Manual Mode: Provides a streamlined UI for expert-driven, sample-by-sample labeling.
+Flexible Case-Control Labeling: Supports both fully automatic labeling based on semantic similarity and an interactive manual labeling mode for expert-driven classification.

-    Interactive Gene Distribution Explorer: A powerful pop-up interface to:
+Interactive Gene Distribution Explorer: A powerful interface to plot expression distributions, interactively select sample tails or bins, and trigger deep-dive analysis on those subsets.

-        Plot and analyze expression distributions for any gene across multiple platforms.

-        Interactively select samples from histogram bins or distribution tails for deep-dive analysis.

-        Generate and save publication-quality plots: density plots, word clouds, ontology-based cluster graphs, and frequency bar plots.

-    Batch Processing: Automates the analysis of distribution tails for all genes on a platform, including a negative control run with shuffled metadata to validate findings.
+Automated Batch Processing: Includes functionality to automate tail analysis for all genes on a platform, complete with a negative control run (shuffled metadata) to validate findings.

-    Robust & Self-Contained: Multi-threaded operations for a non-blocking UI, intelligent caching for ontologies and embeddings, and a clear, structured output file system for results.
+Structured & Reproducible Results: Automatically generates a comprehensive set of plots, graphs, and data tables for each analysis, saved in a logically structured, timestamped directory.